fingerprintjs/fingerprintjs/readme.md

 (async () => {
-  // We recommend to call `load` at application startup. const fpAgent = await FingerprintJS.load();
+  // We recommend to call `load` at application startup. const fp = await FingerprintJS.load();

   // The FingerprintJS agent is ready.
-Get a visitor identifier when you'd like to. const result = await fpAgent.get();
+  // Get a visitor identifier when you'd like to. const result = await fp.get();

   // This is the visitor identifier: const visitorId = result.visitorId;